-Fig. 2 provides an overview of the results on interacting systems and in particular illustrates the concept of effective few-mode expansions.
-In this part, we use a paradigmatic system from the theory of light-matter interactions, namely a two-level atom inside a cavity, as an example.
+paradigmatic system from the theory of light-matter interactions, namely, a two-level atom inside a cavity, as an example.

 The paper is organized as follows.
 As our first result, we project the full problem into a system-bath representation in Sec.
 II C and use it to derive an ab initio few-mode Hamiltonian for the Schrödinger field in Sec.
 II.
-As our main result for non-interacting systems, in Sec.
+As our main result for noninteracting systems, in Sec.
 IV, we rigorously reconstruct the full scattering matrix from the ab initio few-mode Hamiltonian obtained in Sec.
 II using a suitable input-output formalism.
-We in particular show in Sec.
-IVB that the equivalence to the full scattering solution obtained from the NMA can only be established if a so-called background scattering term is included, which translates the bath modes scattering on the system into the asymptotically free modes.
-Our results thus not only connect the Hamiltonians on each side, which govern the dynamical equations of the system, but also the methods for computing scattering observables.
-This promotes the FMA and the inputoutput formalism to a rigorous theory and allows the two pictures to be used as equivalent approaches, which each have their advantages in practical situations.
+We, in particular, show in Sec.
+IV B that the equivalence to the full scattering solution obtained from the NMA can be established only if a so-called background scattering term is included, which translates the bath modes scattering on the system into the asymptotically free modes.
+Our results thus connect not only the Hamiltonians on each side, which govern the dynamical equations of the system, but also the methods for computing scattering observables.
+This promotes the FMA and the input-output formalism to a rigorous theory and allows the two pictures to be used as equivalent approaches, which each have their advantages in practical situations.
 In Sec.
 V, we present corresponding results for the dielectric Maxwell equations, which form the basis for major fields of application of input-output models such as cavity QED.
 These results are brought into a practical context in Sec.
 VI by comparing to what is usually done in corresponding phenomenological approaches.
-For illustration and proof-of-concept purposes, Sec.
-VII discusses a Fabry-Perot cavity with variable mirror quality and a double barrier tunneling potential as example systems to illustrate the results on non-interacting systems.
+For illustration and proofof-concept purposes, Sec.
+VII discusses a Fabry-Perot cavity with variable mirror quality and a double-barrier tunneling potential as example systems to illustrate the results on noninteracting systems.
 Finally, in Sec.
-VIII the formalism for interacting quantum systems is developed.
-We first describe how ab initio few-mode theory allows to construct a systematic effective few-mode expansion to approximate the interacting system.
+VIII, the formalism for interacting quantum systems is developed.
+We first describe how the ab initio few-mode theory allows us to construct a systematic effective few-mode expansion to approximate the interacting system.
 We then outline the advantages of the method, which are inherited from the exact description of the noninteracting system.
 We demonstrate each advantage individually by explicit calculations for example systems.
 In Sec.
 IX, we discuss possible applications and generalizations of the formalism in detail, before we conclude in Sec.
-X. The appendices give details on the formalism.
+X. The Appendixes give details on the formalism.